rancher/rancher/docs/configuration/environments/index.md

 > **Note:** Infrastructure resources cannot be shared across multiple environments.
 [Registries]({{site.baseurl}}/docs/configuration/registries/) and [API-Keys]({{site.baseurl}}/docs/configuration/api-keys/) are also environment specific.

-The first time that you log in to Rancher, you are working in the **Default** environment.
+The first time that you log in to Rancher, you are working in a **Default** environment.
 This default environment can be renamed, shared with others, or you can create additional environments to share with users.
 The environment that you're working in is always displayed in the upper right corner of the screen.

 ### Adding Environments